kaesluder/kae-garden-wiki/docs/README.md

 # README

 Collections of snippets, thoughts, and junk.
+If you're unfamiliar with the concept of a digital garden, [Organizing This Space](Digital_Garden_Thoughts/dg3_organizaing_this_space.md) might be helpful.

 ### Python